South Africa's Zuma wants arms deal corruption charges set aside

 Zuma’s lawyer Mike Hellens said on Friday that state prosecutors had displayed a dismissive attitude towards Zuma.

 The 76-year-old Zuma, wearing a black suit and red tie, was subdued in court.
-Several former cabinet ministers and African National Congress politicians traveled to Pietermaritzburg, the capital of KwaZulu-Natal province, to support their former patron.
+Several former cabinet ministers and African National Congress politicians travelled to Pietermaritzburg, the capital of KwaZulu-Natal province, to support their former patron.

+Addressing his supporters after the court appearance, Zuma said he believed the case violated his rights as a South African citizen and that there were “many unlawful things” that investigators did.

 Zuma, whose nine years in power were marked by economic stagnation and credit rating downgrades, has previously said he is the victim of a politically motivated witch-hunt.